hamell42/movie_rec_system/README.md

 # Movie Recommendation System
 This project is a movie recommendation system.
-The datset used is Kaggle.com's 'Lettboxd'
+The datset used is Kaggle.com's 'Letterboxd'

 # How to Run
 Download the dataset files from Kaggle.com and place them in the dataset folder